loganwoudstra/netflix-index/README.md

 | Canada                 | 16.23           |    16.23 CAD	     |

 ### 5. Calculating the Differences
 Given that we live in Canada, our analysis will be centerted on Canadian data.
 Therefore, we will subtract the cost of a Canadian Netflix subscription from every country and look at the differences.
 Although our analysis collected data on 73 different countries, the below graph shows the difference of 20 countries.
-I ensured that the maximum value and the minimum value were displayed so we can get an indea of the wide difference in range.
-(NOTE: A standard montly subscription to Canadian Netflix is $17.33 CAD including tax)
+I ensured that the maximum value and the minimum value were displayed so we can get an idea of the wide difference in range.

 ![differences_bar](differences_bar.png "Differences Bar")